c3ai-lab/smart-contracts/README.md

 ## WebGME

 The FSolidM Tool was setup on Webgme.
-Understand [WebGME](https://github.com/webgme/webgme-cli) an you know how to use or modify FSolidM.
+Understand [WebGME](https://github.com/webgme/webgme-cli) and you are able to use or modify FSolidM.
 The [WebGME Youtube Tutorials](https://www.youtube.com/channel/UC1cPQP4jjsXRhpXUnoPZQWg) can also be helpful.